lam0010/Space-Invader-2.0/README.txt

 # Space-Invader-2.0
-Run main.py to run the game
+Run main.py on any test environment (Visal Studio is fine) to run the game!